-In addition to his work on behalf of corporate clients, Mike is devoted to representing individuals in high-stakes criminal, immigration, and civil rights appeals.
-Mike currently represents three clients convicted of murder or homicide offenses; two immigrants facing deportation from the United States; a man seeking to vacate his conviction under the federal drug “Kingpin Statute”; and a woman seeking to hold several prison guards accountable for sexually assaulting her.
-In the past, Mike has won an appeal in the Second Circuit reversing the conviction of a client convicted of murder for hire, and an appeal in the Seventh Circuit on behalf of a Mexican immigrant seeking relief from deportation.
+In addition to his work on behalf of corporate clients, Mike is devoted to representing individuals in high-stakes criminal, immigration and civil rights appeals.
+Mike currently represents three clients convicted of murder or homicide offenses; several immigrants facing deportation from the United States; a man seeking to vacate his conviction under the federal drug “Kingpin Statute”; a woman seeking to hold several prison guards accountable for sexually assaulting her; and two men convicted of armed robbery offenses.
+Mike’s past victories include a decision by the Second Circuit reversing the conviction of a client convicted of murder for hire and a decision by the Seventh Circuit barring the government from deporting a Mexican immigrant.

 Prior to joining Mayer Brown in 2013, Mike was a law clerk to Judge Jay S. Bybee of the Ninth Circuit Court of Appeals, and to Judge Nicholas G. Garaufis of the Eastern District of New York.
 He also spent a year as a litigation associate at another prominent firm.
 Mike received his JD with high honors from the University of Chicago Law School, where he was a comments editor on the Law Review.
 He received his undergraduate degree from Cornell University.